Need Help? You're in the right place.

 The first option to try is "full screen" mode within the exercise; this will expand the exercise machine view to be as large as possible.

-Many further options are available within the specific exercise machines; virtual machines in CYRIN lab activities are full, standard operating systems, and can be configured in the same ways a desktop or laptop would be.
+Many further options are available within the specific exercise machines; virtual machines in range lab activities are full, standard operating systems, and can be configured in the same ways a desktop or laptop would be.
+The Help menu at the top of the range screen contains an item called "Language / Accessibility Help", which details the options available for each operating system.
 If you need more screen space, you can increase the virtual machine's resolution via its internal Control Panel or Settings applications; changes in resolution will be reflected immediately in your exercise layout.
+In many machines, you can simply drag the screen from its bottom-right corner to expand it as well.
 You can also configure accessibility options, such as an on-screen keyboard, high contrast, or larger fonts, using the virtual machine's accessibility features.
-(For example, most Ubuntu and Kali Linux virtual machines have an Accessibility menu at the top right of their screens.)
+(For example, the Ubuntu and Kali Linux virtual machines have an Accessibility menu at the top right of their screens.)